rake html to create HTML files. These files will be

 \end{lstlisting}

-Listing package can color or emphasize keywords, strings, comments and directives.
+The listings package can color or emphasize keywords, strings, comments and directives.
 But it doesn’t really analyze the syntax of the language, so the emphasis tokens are limited.

-@@@include command has two advantages.
+The @@@include command has two advantages:

 @@@shell